jl532/Chilkoti_D4imaging/README.md

 # Chilkoti_D4imaging

+<b>For new software friends:

+Download anaconda 3.5, and google how to download/import the right libraries for opencv to be used in python.
+The IDE that I use is Spyder.
+Try to get a basic example code running for OpenCV and then come back to me (email me) for more instructions<\b>

 To set up the development environment:

-the IDE/package manager I use for Python 2.7: https://www.anaconda.com/download/
+the IDE/package manager I use for Python 3.5: https://www.anaconda.com/download/

-make sure you use 2.7, that's the current version compatible with the image processing OpenCV library that we use for:
+make sure you use 3.5, that's the current version compatible with the image processing OpenCV library that we use for:
 -circle (microspot) detection
 -pattern matching (identifying array areas)